dpplweb/dppl-content/_posts/christina/0411-01-01-social-services.md

 ### Encyclopedia of Associations

 ### National Directory of Nonprofit Organizations
-Contact information for foundations, scholarships, research centers, religious organizations, hospitals and more.
+Contact information and more for foundations, scholarships, research centers, religious groups, hospitals and other organizations.

 ### Older Americans Information Directory
+Information on assisted living centers. disability aids, legal resources, continuing education and more.

 ## USEFUL WEB SITES